 Approximately ninety percent of the world’s goods are transported by sea.
-Considering the increasing importance of sea transport as main conveyor belt for goods, there are continuous efforts at global and other levels to ensure competitiveness of this mode.
+Considering the increasing importance of sea transport as the main conveyor belt for goods, there are continuous efforts at global and other levels to ensure the competitiveness of this mode.

 There are legitimate concerns.
-First that delay in return, damage and loss of containers while in the hands of the transport users result in losses to shipping lines and inefficient transport logistics services, inevitably promoting imposition of various requirements such as container cash deposit.
+First delay in return, damage, and loss of containers while in the hands of the transport users result in losses to shipping lines and inefficient transport logistics services, inevitably promoting imposition of various requirements such as container cash deposit.
 Second, the cash deposit suppresses the financial liquidity and competitiveness of the container users and undermines the overall objective of trade facilitation.

-In East Africa, like in many other parts of the world, container deposit has been flagged as a trade barrier for these reasons by both private and public sector at national and regional level.
+In East Africa, like in many other parts of the world, container deposit has been flagged as a trade barrier for these reasons by both the private and public sector at the national and regional level.
 This prompted the search for a sustainable solution that addresses the concerns of both the carriers and the container users.
-Container guarantee is heralded as a sustainable solution that protects the interest all stakeholders.
+Container guarantee is heralded as a sustainable solution that protects the interest of all stakeholders.